mathieu-benoit/mathieu-benoit.github.io/content/posts/2020/12/k8s-ctf.md

 ---
-title: my first capture the flag (ctf) experience during kubecon north america 2020
+title: my capture the flag (ctf) experience during kubecon na 2020
 date: 2020-11-30
 tags: [containers, kubernetes, security]
 description: let's see what I have learned during my first kubecon conference as well as my first capture the flag (ctf) experience to improve my knowledge about security with containers and kubernetes.